 |Median Salary (2018)*||$49,370 annually for meeting, convention and event planners|

 Occupational Outlook for a Wedding Planner

 Although the U.S. Bureau of Labor Statistics (BLS) doesn't collect information on wedding planners specifically, it does present statistics for event, meeting and convention planners, a category that includes wedding planners.
-According to the BLS, the event planning profession was likely to see a 33% employment increase from 2012-2022, with prospects expected to be the highest for those who hold a bachelor's degree or certification in the field.
+According to the BLS, the event planning profession is likely to see a 7% employment increase from 2018-2028, with prospects expected to be the highest for those who hold a bachelor's degree or certification in the field.

-In 2013, event planners earned a median annual income of $46,260, according to the BLS, with the top 10% of earners making more than $79,000 per year.
-Professionals in the District of Columbia, Massachusetts and New York received the highest salaries in the field at that time.
+In 2018, event planners earned a median annual income of $49,370, according to the BLS, with the top 10% of earners making more than $84,900 per year.
+Professionals in New York, the District of Columbia, and New Jersey received the highest salaries in the field at that time.

 Career Profile for a Wedding Planner

 Wedding planners perform a variety of tasks for couples who have typically already set wedding dates.
 Although the specific list of tasks changes for each client, wedding planners may make appointments with vendors, provide gown options, suggest wedding themes and troubleshoot setbacks.
 The business side of wedding planning involves staying within budget, ensuring vendors get paid and collecting money from clients.
 Because they're typically self-employed, wedding planners must also write contracts and be efficient marketers of their business.
 However, special-event centers, wineries, hotels and other hospitality facilities also offer employment opportunities.